Banner

 Scientific Workflows in the Era of Clouds

-Péter Kacsuk, LPDS, MTA SZTAKI, Hungary
+Péter Kacsuk, MTA SZTAKI, Hungary

 Will Cloud Gain an Edge?

-Lee Gillam, Department of Computing, University of Surrey, United Kingdom
+Lee Gillam, Independent Researcher, United Kingdom

 Smart Connected Digital Factories: Unleashing the Power of Industry 4.0 and the Industrial Internet